 One thing to note is a high-end graphics card isn’t really needed as emulators use more CPU than anything else.
-I’d suggest go middle of the road for both your graphics card and CPU.
-It doesn’t take much to power these games from 1980.
+I’d suggest going middle of the road for both your graphics card and CPU.
+It doesn’t take much to power these retro games from 1980.

 5. Lighted Marquee

 I ordered the marquee from Mame Marquee.
 I think the blue lightning effect looks sharp and matches the midnight blue overlay on the control panel.

 I bought a Fluorescent Light Fixture from Happ Controls.
 It didn’t come with a plug so I had to take an old extension cord and splice it together.

 Finally I bought two pieces of clear Plexiglas cut to fit from my local hardware store, sandwiched the Marquee in between the two pieces, and installed the light fixture behind it.
 The lightning bolts coming out of the Mame logo look awesome when lighted.